khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 <br>

-## w1 welcome week
-- introduction email sent to you (with many typos, sorry!)

 ## w2 module introduction and digital identities
 - introduction with Paula, now will clarify the CS220 AU part
 - while I setup the system, please log in to your computers